 Washi tapes are great to cover up bigger mistakes.
 Just like with stickers, you can find a large choice of washi tapes on Amazon and Etsy.
 As with stickers, you can find some that fit your style perfectly.
 Washi tapes are awesome to cover up bigger mistakes, like for example the whole title.

 Another thing you can do is to cover your mistakes with some craft paper.
 It can be scrapbooking paper, wrapping paper or maybe just a paper of the same color as your journal.
 You can even just cut out a piece of a paper bag and use it.

 Alternatively, you can even take some clear pieces of paper and draw your own designs on it.
 It works pretty much the same as washi tape – just use adhesive tape or glue and add it on.
 It really adds a rustic look, as if it was a purposefully added decoration element.

 If you made a mistake and you actually need this space to write later, a good idea would be to use a page flag, or any post-it notes.
 There are so many cute sticky notes out there, and a lot of people just use them as a decoration, not just to fix the mistakes.

 What ways do you use to fix your Bullet Journal mistakes?
-Please share with us in the comments section below.
+Please share it with us in the comments section below.
 And remember!
 To err is human.
-To cover it up, is for Bullet Journalists!
+To cover it up is for Bullet Journalists!